 Whilst the name sounds a little formal, it is a very relaxed day.
 It includes some basic testing on maths, English (including reading and writing) and verbal reasoning – all of which is relevant to your sons current school year.
 We also spend time observing him in the classroom and at play.
 This gives us a ‘whole picture’ and enables your son to relax whilst with us.
 In fact, a lot of the time he won’t even realise he is taking a test.

 Our tests are based on the National Curriculum, which means whether your son is currently in a state or independent school the test covers things that are part of the curriculum and what your son is currently learning in class.
 It is not Common Entrance examination and there is no need for any extra coaching prior to taking the tests.

 We will also contact your son’s current school for a report prior to the assessment day, and will send a verbal reasoning practice paper so he becomes familiar with this exercise.

-Our Senior School entrance examination is designed to assess general ability whilst also ensuring that your son will gain maximum benefit from an education at Derby Grammar School.
+Our Senior School assessment day is designed to assess general ability whilst also ensuring that your son will gain maximum benefit from an education at Derby Grammar School.
 The assessment covers English and maths.

 It is not Common Entrance, but is based on the National Curriculum and so boys from both independent and state primary schools can access it and there is no need for additional coaching.
 We will also contact your son’s current school for a report prior to the assessment day.

 If you have applied for scholarship(s) that require assessment, this will take place on the assessment day.